-We have never been profitable and had a net loss of \$76.0 million for the year ended December 31, 2004.
-As of December 31, 2004, we had an accumulated deficit of \$443.0 million.
+We have never been profitable, and, as of December 31, 2005, we had an accumulated deficit of \$557.3 million.
 The accumulated deficit has resulted principally from costs incurred in our research and development programs, the write-off of goodwill and general operating expenses.
-We expect to make substantial expenditures and to incur additional operating losses in the future in order to further develop and commercialize our product candidates, including costs and expenses to complete clinical trials, seek regulatory approvals and market our product candidates.
+We expect to make substantial expenditures and to incur increasing operating losses in the future in order to further develop and commercialize our product candidates, including costs and expenses to complete clinical trials, seek regulatory approvals and market our product candidates.
 This accumulated deficit may increase significantly as we expand development and clinical trial efforts.

 Our losses have had, and are expected to continue to have, an adverse impact on our working capital, total assets and stockholders' equity.
 Our ability to achieve and sustain profitability depends upon obtaining regulatory approvals for and successfully commercializing our Technosphere Insulin System, either alone or with third parties.
 We do not currently have the required approvals to market any of our product candidates, and we may not receive them.
 We may not be profitable even if we succeed in commercializing any of our product candidates.
 As a result, we cannot be sure when we will become profitable, if at all.

-If we fail to raise additional capital, our financial condition and business will suffer.
+If we fail to raise additional capital, our financial condition and business would suffer.

 It is costly to develop therapeutic products and conduct clinical trials for these products.
-Although we currently are focusing on our Technosphere Insulin System as our lead product candidate, we may in the future conduct clinical trials and perform preclinical research for a number of additional product candidates.
+Although we currently are focusing on our Technosphere Insulin System as our lead product candidate, we may in the future conduct clinical trials for a number of additional product candidates.
 Our future revenues may not be sufficient to support the expense of these activities.

-Based upon our current expectations, we believe that our existing capital resources will enable us to continue planned operations into the third quarter of 2005 even if we do not enter into a collaborative agreement.
+Based upon our current expectations, we believe that our existing capital resources, including the net proceeds from our private placement in August 2005, will enable us to continue planned operations into the third quarter of 2006.
 However, we cannot assure you that our plans will not change or that changed circumstances will not result in the depletion of our capital resources more rapidly than we currently anticipate.
 Accordingly, we expect that we will need to raise additional capital, either through the sale of equity and/or debt securities, a strategic business collaboration or the establishment of other funding facilities, in order to continue the development and commercialization of our Technosphere Insulin System and other product candidates and to support our other ongoing activities.
 The amount of additional funds we need will depend on a number of factors, including:

-- the rate of progress and costs of our clinical trials and research and development activities, including costs of procuring clinical materials and expanding our own manufacturing facilities; - actions taken by the FDA and other regulatory authorities with respect to our products and competitive products; - our success in establishing strategic business collaborations; - the timing and amount of milestone or other payments we might receive from potential third parties; - the timing and amount of payments we might receive from potential licenses; - the costs of discontinuing projects and technologies or decommissioning existing facilities, if we undertake those activities; - our degree of success in commercializing our Technosphere Insulin System or our other product candidates; - the emergence of competing technologies and products and other adverse market developments; and - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others.
+- the rate of progress and costs of our clinical trials and research and development activities, including costs of procuring clinical materials and expanding our own manufacturing facilities; - our success in establishing strategic business collaborations and the timing and amount of any payments we might receive from any collaboration we are able to establish; - actions taken by the FDA and other regulatory authorities affecting our products and competitive products; - our degree of success in commercializing our Technosphere Insulin System or our other product candidates; - the emergence of competing technologies and products and other adverse market developments; - the timing and amount of payments we might receive from potential licensees; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; and - the costs of discontinuing projects and technologies or decommissioning existing facilities, if we undertake those activities.